mattdsteele/steele.blue/blog/_posts/2016-09-08-custom-elements-angularjs.markdown

 ```
 {% endraw %}

-On the output side, we can bind to the event manually in our Angular controller, and wrap it in `$scope.$apply()` to make sure a digest runs:
+On the output side, we can bind to the event manually in our controller, and wrap it in `$scope.$apply()` to make sure a digest runs:

 ```javascript
 $element.on('countdownEnded', (e) => {